As an Amazon affiliate, I earn from qualifying purchases.

 Anyhow, with the way this summer has been going.
 I couldn’t think of a better way to start this post.
 While the summer started off mild, the past few days have been hot.
 Real hot!
 And my older clunker of an AC has been running on overtime.

 I’m not quite ready to bite the bullet and buy a smart AC just yet.
 So I started wondering if there was a decent app that would let me control my existing AC remotely.

-Because I’m lazy for starters!
+Because I’m lazy, for starters!
 So, I did a ton of research and learned that there are some great universal AC remote apps out there.
-They not only make it easy for you to control your AC but they can save you a ton of money on your electric bill to boot.
+They not only make it easy for you to control your AC, but they can save you a ton of money on your electric bill to boot.

 The Sensibo Sky AC remote can control window A/Cs, ductless min splits, and portable A/C units.
 The only catch for this and the other products here is that your existing AC must have a remote control.
-You can then control your AC from anyplace utilizing your iOS or Android enabled mobile device or via a Web application.
+You can then control your AC from any place utilizing your iOS or Android-enabled mobile device or via a Web application.

 The company claims that Sensibo can help you save up to 40% on energy costs.
 Many customers who own this product swear by it.
 The “coolest” component of this controller is its GeoFencing ability.
-This component can be utilized to turn the AC on before you arrive home and turn it off when the last person leaves the house.
-You can also control your AC unit utilizing your voice with your decision of Amazon Alexa, Google Assistant, and even Apple Siri.
+This component can turn the AC on before you arrive home and turn it off when the last person leaves the house.
+You can also control your AC unit utilizing your voice with your decision of Amazon Alexa, Google Assistant, and Apple Siri.

 Video Review: Sensibo Sky